aliceC119/Mendelsohnn/README.md

 Credits

-The code to make the navigation bar is taken from the source code of Love Running Project The code to create  the navigation sidebar is inspired by https://youtu.be/U8smiWQ8Seg
+The code to make the navigation bar is taken from the source code of Love Running Project The code to create the navigation sidebar is inspired by https://youtu.be/U8smiWQ8Seg The code to make the favicon was taken by the Love Running Project.

 The idea of using the navigation sidebar is inspired by https://kunstsammlungen-museen.augsburg.de/mozarthaus The idea of making scroll down pages is inspired by https://schumann-haus-duesseldorf.de/

 The code to make responsive image and text was inspired by https://www.youtube.com/watch?v=lgX38fNbxmw